xrazis/haris.razis.com/content/posts/cappadocia.md

 ### Göreme -> Eskişehir

-We stayed in Odunpazarı, the oldest settlement in Eskişehir and a Unesco world heritage site, which has houses dating back to the Ottoman empire.
+Eskişehir is estimated to be more than 4000 years old.
+We stayed in Odunpazarı, the oldest settlement in Eskişehir, and a
+Unesco world heritage site, which has houses dating back to the Ottoman empire.

 {{< figure src="/blog/cappadocia/20241020_181206.webp"
 attr="All of the houses have similar architectural style, " width=100%